• Skip to primary navigation

 • The tortoise was adopted officially through the Tortoise Group Adoption Program approved by the US Fish and Wildlife Service.

-• Do you already have a tortoise?
+• Do you already have a desert tortoise?

 To begin the RLAP process, click Register your existing pet Desert Tortoise(s) Application.